inrialearninglab/ai4t/docs/3-module-2-machine-learning-and-data/3-1-to-question-ai-in-all-its-forms/3-1-2-ai-how-does-it-work.md

+---
+title: AI: How Does it Work?
+description:
+---
 #### AI: but how Does it Work?

 Texte translated from IAI Mooc.
 Possibility to add resources in English about deep learning, neuronal networks ...